5 things to know for November 18: Covid-19, election, stimulus, US troops, Ethiopia

 1. Coronavirus

 The FDA has issued an emergency authorization for the first rapid coronavirus test that can be used at home and deliver results within minutes.
 The new test uses nasal swab samples and is authorized for ages 14 and older.
-It'll help people skip long lines as coronavirus cases skyrocket nationwide and comes days after more positive news on vaccine trials -- with Moderna announcing a 94.5% effective rate and Pfizer's CEO saying the company plans to file for emergency use authorization for its vaccine.
+It'll help people skip long lines as coronavirus cases skyrocket nationwide and comes days after more positive news on vaccine trials: Moderna announced a 94.5% effective rate, while Pfizer/BioNTech said final analysis shows its coronavirus vaccine is 95% effective with no safety concerns and Pfizer's CEO says the company plans to file for emergency use authorization for it soon.
 The US continues to set grim records, with about 76,830 people hospitalized nationwide, the highest number since the start of the pandemic.
 This is likely the "last big surge" before a vaccine offers help, said Dr. Mark McClellan, a former FDA commissioner.
 "The months ahead are going to look better than the weeks ahead," he added.

 2. Election 2020